French court rejects class action lawsuit over police racial profiling

-PARIS, Oct 11 (Reuters) - France's highest administrative court rejected on Wednesday a class action lawsuit against the state for failing to stop police racial profiling, saying it was not the judges' role to redefine public policy and that discrimination was a problem but not "systemic".
+PARIS, Oct 11 (Reuters) - France's highest administrative court rejected on Wednesday a class action lawsuit against the state for failing to stop police racial profiling, saying it was not the judges' role to redefine public policy while recognising that discrimination was a problem but not "systemic."

+Benedicte Jeannerod of Human Rights Watch, one of the organisations, described the decision as a "missed opportunity" but said the recognition by the Conseil d'Etat that police racial profiling was a problem and not just a few isolated cases is "important, symbolically."

 The government and police are under increased scrutiny after an officer shot dead a teenager of North African descent during a traffic stop in June, bringing long-simmering resentment among urban immigrant communities to the boil.